People

 Current Position:

-- Assistant Professor, Department of Chemistry and Chemical Biology, College of Art and Science
+- Associate Professor, Department of Chemistry and Chemical Biology, College of Art and Science

 - Adjunct Professor, Department of Internal Medicine, Health Sciences Center